plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 > Wrap each test case in a new nested IoC container dedicated to that test case, just like the one that each web request has in production.

 Note that this works by invoking the IoC class.
-In other words, every single test case exercises the same IoC setup that we&#8217;re applying in production.
+In other words, every single test case exercises the same IoC setup that we're applying in production.
 Again, the use of Lazy<T> saves us from actually being wasteful about it.

 ## AutoFixture